miloscola/mCA_Analysis_Lee_Lab/README.md

 # TOPMed mCA Pipeline

 This repository contains a pipeline for detecting mosaic chromosomal alterations (mCAs) in whole-genome sequencing data.
 Scripts for detecting loss of the Y chromosome (LoY) and allele shifts are included but not used in the test pipeline.
+The testing script limits its analysis to chromosome 22 for expediency.

 This pipeline reproduces the analysis described in: